wojwesoly/YASCL/md/grammar.md

 - Cases.<sup id="a5">[[5]](#f5)</sup>

 - Tenses.
   - There are no tenses in YASCL.
-Instead, the tense is simply stated as a word in the sentence (like _[WORD FOR EARLIER]_ - earlier, _[WORD FOR YESTERDAY]_ - yesterday, _[WORD FOR LATER]_ - later, _[WORD FOR TOMORROW]_ - tomorrow).
+Instead, the tense is simply stated as a word in the sentence (e.g.: _[WORD FOR EARLIER]_ - earlier, _[WORD FOR YESTERDAY]_ - yesterday, _[WORD FOR LATER]_ - later, _[WORD FOR TOMORROW]_ - tomorrow).
 Because of this system, there are no verb tenses and the tense can be stated very easily without having to create a verb tense system.

 <hr style="background-color: black; height: 2px">